 What is Natural IVF?

 Natural IVF refers to IVF which uses fewer drugs that traditional IVF, and works within a woman’s own natural cycle.
 Conventional IVF uses drugs to shut the menstrual cycle down (‘down-regulation’) before re-starting it again, and uses high doses of stimulating drugs to grow lots of follicles.
 Natural IVF however does not shut the cycle down but works within it, and the process is focused on collecting the one follicle naturally selected by the body.
-In Natural Cycle IVF, no stimulating drugs are used and in Modified Natural IVF, small amounts of drugs are used to support the growth of this single follicle.
+In Natural Cycle IVF, no stimulating drugs are used and in Modified Natural IVF, few drugs are used to support the growth of this single follicle.

 The history of Natural IVF

 Many people see Natural IVF as a new type of treatment, but as a matter of fact, the very first cycles of IVF ever performed were actually Natural Cycle IVF.
 Louise Brown, the first baby born from IVF in 1978 was in fact born from a Natural cycle IVF.
 In the years following Louise Brown’s birth, scientists worked hard to improve the success rates of IVF treatment and refine techniques.
 In so doing, they increased the use of stimulating drugs in order to collect the maximum number of eggs possible.
 The use of drugs in IVF therefore increased as the, mostly male-led, industry focused on success rates while losing sight of the importance of a high quality experience and minimising side-effects.